nabeken/psadm/README.md

-# psadm - A tool for managing EC2 System Manager Parameter Store
+# psadm - A tool for EC2 System Manager Parameter Store

 Export parameters at give time in YAML:
 ```sh